reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     > **Note**: The package version numbers in your file may differ from those shown above, that's okay.

-    The project file (.csproj) is an XML document that specifies the type of project that you are working on.
-In this case, the project is an **Sdk** style project.

-    As you can see, the project definition contains two sections - a **PropertyGroup** and an **ItemGroup**.

-    The **PropertyGroup** defines the type of output that building this project will produce.
-In this case you will be building an executable file that targets .NET Core 3.1.

-    The **ItemGroup** specifies any external libraries that are required for the application.
-These particular references are for NuGet packages, and each package reference specifies the package name and the version.
-The **dotnet add package** commands (that you entered in the steps above) added these references to the project file and the **dotnet restore** command ensured that all of the dependencies were downloaded.

 1. In the **EXPLORER** pane, click on **Program.cs**.

 1. Take a minute to review the contents of the **Program.cs** file.